 “You were about to leave?”
 Her energy lowered.

 “About to, until I found you.
-I mean, I don’t have anything I need to do, but, I didn’t want to stay here forever.”
-She cleared her throat, her pride rising slowly again.
+I mean, I don’t have anything I need to do, but if you aren’t offering then–” She cleared her throat, her pride rising slowly again.

 “In that case!”
 She declared, “You will accompany me!”
 She puffed out her chest, and held her head high.